ymlwww/FSRCNN-TensorFlow/README.md

 To use FSCRNN-s instead of FSCRNN: `python main.py --fast True`

-Can specify epochs, learning rate, data directory, etc:
+Can specify epochs, data directory, etc:
 <br>
-`python main.py --epochs 10 --learning_rate 0.0001 --data_dir Train`
+`python main.py --epoch 100 --data_dir Train`
 <br>
 Check `main.py` for all the possible flags